JayAuburn/microbiome-gardener/SETUP.md

 **👤 User will:**

 - Create GCP project and enable billing
-- Authenticate to Google Cloud using `gcloud auth application-default login`
+- Authenticate to Google Cloud using `gcloud auth login`
 - Configure gcloud CLI with project from environment file
 - Get Gemini API key and update environment files immediately